Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 We have debunked the theory that `printf` is a normal function call.
 Then what is it?
 You will be unable to find a definition of `printf` in the binary, regardless of how hard you look.

 > Student: how can I be sure `printf` is *actually* a part of libc?
-You're just some rando on the internet, not my teacher. :clown:
+You're just some rando on the internet, not my teacher. :dizzy_face:

 Spoken like a true skeptic.
 When I run a binary, all the OS does is go to `main()` and then start executing instructions.
 My entire binary has been printed, so something is wrong with `objdump`.

 Alas, another twist in the road.
 First one nitpick -- `main()` is not the first thing that runs.
 The dump has a `_start` symbol which is the entrypoint that `libc` uses to call `main`.
-(TODO: find execve in kernel and look for _start.)
 Yes, it is the case that we have the whole binary.
 Think back to when we opened `a.out` in `vim`.
 Did we see something in addition to some uninterpretable binary?
 Hint: at the start and end of the file.

 ### Return of the Elves